tliron/exceptional-c-exceptions/README.md

 What makes this library "exceptional" is its flexible support for multi-threaded environments, specifically POSIX threads (pthreads), [SDL](http://www.libsdl.org/) threads, and OpenMP.
-Especially powerful is its ability to allow for exceptions to be thrown in OpenMP-optimized parallel code and caught in other contexts.
+Especially powerful is its ability to allow for exceptions to be thrown in OpenMP-optimized parallel code and caught in the containing context.
-Even C++ can't do that properly.
+(Even C++ can't do that properly.)

-Its archtiecture does introduce some usage quirks.
-If these are unacceptable to you, please take a look at the alternative libraries mentioned below!
+Its architecture does introduce some usage quirks.
+If these are unacceptable to you, please take a look at the alternative libraries mentioned below.
 We won't be
-offended: pick the right tool for the job, always.
+offended: pick the right tool for the job, always!

 Exceptional C Exceptions also has the following standard features: